himalayanelixir/arduino-pi-ceiling-sculpture/README.md

 | NUMBER_OF_MOTORS_MOVING        | 1                | the execution of the commands is staggered/ cascaded from motor number 0 to NUMBER_OF_MOTORS.
 This is done to limit the amount of power being drawn at any one time|
 | TIMEOUT                        | 50000            | this number counts the number of loops before the array returns a timeout error to the raspberry pi.
 The mount of time a loop takes is arbitrary and this number should be adjusted depending on what you need|
 | IGNORE_INPUT_TIME              | 150              | once the reset is hit we ignore inputs from the encoder switch for a certain number of loops.
 This is done so we skip an edge when moving down one turn from a reset event          |
-ports | {array}| array that contains the maping of port number, function, and motor number
+ports | {array}| array that contains the mapping of port number, function, and motor number

 ## Raspberry Pi